 The Chaplain, Jane Baun, is available for the pastoral care of all members of the College regardless of their religious affiliation.
 Feel free to drop in for a chat (3.1), phone (01865277905) or email (firstname.lastname@example.org) to make an appointment.
 The Chaplain is a trained listener and able to offer a neutral and safe space with a listening ear.

 Wadham College is committed to supporting students and staff with disabilities.
 We work closely with the University’s Disability Advisory Service, and with Occupational Health, to ensure we offer appropriate support both in working with individual staff and students, and in shaping the broader culture, physical and academic.
 Further information.

-The Tutor for Women, Judy Stephenson, deals with issues, problems or queries relating particularly to the life of women students in College, including academic, social and personal problems.
+The Tutor for Women, Susan Lea, deals with issues, problems or queries relating particularly to the life of women students in College, including academic, social and personal problems.
 She liaises with the Wadham SU Women's Officer and with Tutors for Women in other Colleges.

 Emily McLaughlin is Tutor for Equality and Diversity.
 Contact her at: firstname.lastname@example.org

 The Welfare Officers of the SU can provide referrals or general information about a range of welfare services (email@example.com).
 The current SU Welfare team is Eva Hayward, Robbie Strang, Gabriella Emery and Cara Addleman

 Sub-Deans Aaron Graham and Danilo Garrido Alves are based on the College site at Parks Road.
 Jake Fisher is based at Merifield, and Kelly Lloyd and Ezzaty Hasbullah are based at the Dorothy Wadham Building.
 They will be happy to hear from you and will help with any queries.
 Please contact them via the Sub-Deans central email.